The Gallant Hours: Reception

-TV Guide gave The Gallant Hours a three-star rating, noting: "James Cagney was the perfect choice to play Admiral Halsey."
+In a contemporary 1960 review, TV Guide gave The Gallant Hours a three-star rating, noting: "James Cagney was the perfect choice to play Admiral Halsey."
 It also praised Robert Montgomery's direction that "focuses on the human side of the war, taking the time to show the inner workings of a great leader.
 The going is a little slow for what was thought to be a 'war' movie, but it is this leisurely pace that makes the film all the more believable."

 In her 2019 film history book World War II at the Movies, author Virginia Lyman Lucas called The Gallant Hours a "wonderfully informative, authentic semidocumentatary film" that was "chock-full of facts, logistics, and strategies and is sparse in combat action" but "fascinating and mesmerizing mostly due to the magnificent portrayal of Admiral Halsey by James Cagney."

-Historical accuracy and inaccuracies
+Historical accuracy

 The producers went to great lengths to interview staff members who had worked with Admiral Halsey during World War II, including two interviews with the admiral himself by James Cagney, during the preproduction research for The Gallant Hours.
 Cagney's dignified portrayal may have softened Halsey's often salty, pugnacious personality.
 For example, when he received his orders to assume command of the South Pacific forces, Admiral Halsey's response was: "Jesus Christ and General Jackson!
 This is the hottest potato they ever handed me!"
+Also, there was one aspect of Halsey's personality neither the script nor Cagney touched on in any way: that of his reputation as a "sea dog", with "a girl in every port".
+Halsey's nickname "Bull" was supposedly conferred on him by his fellow officers, not for his toughness in combat, but for his off-duty exploits ashore.

-The action of the film takes place over a five-week period, between 8 October 1942 and 1 December 1942.
-However, the death of Admiral Yamamoto occurred on 18 April 1943, some five months after the film's time period.
-The Gallant Hours also shows U.S. Marine aviators flying F6F Hellcat fighter planes, which were not in service during the Guadalcanal campaign.
-The wingtip fuel tanks visible on these aircraft were a postwar modification for the F6F-5K drone.
-The orange drone paint scheme is also evident.
+The action of the film takes place over a five-week period, between October 8, 1942, and December 1, 1942.
+However, for dramatic effect, the April 18, 1943, death of Admiral Yamamoto some five months after the film's time period, was portrayed as being during the struggle for Guadalcanal.

+Due to a lack of available Grumman F4F Wildcat fighters at the time of filming, the very similar looking, somewhat larger Grumman F6F Hellcat, which was not yet available at the time, was substituted in one scene.